HabitatFramework/UserGuide/preface/preface.rst

 This guide is released under `GNU Free Documentation License (FDL) v1.3 <http://www.gnu.org/licenses/fdl.html>`_.
 Permission is granted to copy, distribute and/or modify this document under the terms of the license.

 Please remember, however, that the tool cost a lot of money to develop and still requires further development and ongoing support.
 Hence any contributions towards costs would be gratefully received.
-Enquiries can be made via the `ALERC forum <http://forum.lrcs.org.uk/viewforum.php?id=24>`_.
+Enquiries can be made via the Knowledge Hub at `khub.net/group/association-of-local-environmental-records-centres <https://khub.net/group/association-of-local-environmental-records-centres>`_.

 .. index::